rust-lang/rust/README.md

 MIRI_SYSROOT=~/.xargo/HOST cargo +nightly run tests/run-pass-fullmir/hashmap.rs
 ```

-Notice that you will have to re-run the last step of the preparations above when
+Notice that you will have to re-run the last step of the preparations above
-your toolchain changes (e.g., when you update the nightly).
+(`xargo/build.sh`) when your toolchain changes (e.g., when you update the

-You can also set `-Zmiri-start-fn` to make Miri start evaluation with the
-`start_fn` lang item, instead of starting at the `main` function.
+nightly).

 ## Running Miri on your own project('s test suite)

-Install Miri as a cargo subcommand with `cargo install +nightly --all-features --path .`.
+Install Miri as a cargo subcommand with `cargo install +nightly --all-features
+--path .`.
+Be aware that if you used `rustup override set` to fix a particular
+Rust version for the miri directory, that will *not* apply to your own project
+directory!
+You have to use a consistent Rust version for building miri and your
+project for this to work, so remember to either always specify the nightly
+version manually, overriding it in your project directory as well, or use
+`rustup default nightly` (or `rustup default nightly-YYYY-MM-DD`) to globally
+make `nightly` the default toolchain.

+We assume that you have prepared a MIR-enabled libstd as described above.
+Now
-Compile your project and its dependencies against a MIR-enabled libstd as described
+compile your project and its dependencies against that libstd:
-above:

 1. Run `cargo clean` to eliminate any cached dependencies that were built against
 the non-MIR `libstd`.